CleverTap/clevertap-cordova/README.md

     document.addEventListener('deviceready', this.onDeviceReady, false);
-    document.addEventListener('onCleverTapProfileSync', this.onCleverTapProfileSync, false); // optional: to be notified of CleverTap user profile synchronization updates document.addEventListener('onDeepLink', this.onDeepLink, false); // example: optional, register your own custom listener to handle deep links passed from your native code.
+    document.addEventListener('onCleverTapProfileSync', this.onCleverTapProfileSync, false); // optional: to be notified of CleverTap user profile synchronization updates document.addEventListener('onCleverTapProfileDidInitialize', this.onCleverTapProfileDidInitialize, false); // optional, to be notified when the CleverTap user profile is initialized document.addEventListener('onCleverTapInAppNotificationDismissed', this.onCleverTapInAppNotificationDismissed, false); // optional, to be receive a callback with custom in-app notification click data document.addEventListener('onDeepLink', this.onDeepLink, false); // example: optional, register your own custom listener to handle deep links passed from your native code.

 Then: